debraysimon/thingpark-global-sim/docs/device-manager-user-guide/manage-device-alarms/monitor-device-alarms.md

     and creation timestamps of the cleared alarm you want to investigate, and click **History** in the navigation panel.

-    -\> The Alarms history panel opens with a Search frame set by default with no filter.
+    -\&gt; The Alarms history panel opens with a Search frame set by default with no filter.
 For more information, see [More about     searching alarms](#more-about-searching-alarms).

     ![](./_images/investigating-a-cleared-alarm.png)

-    -\> In the Alarms history frame:
+    -\&gt; In the Alarms history frame:

     - Each row represents an alarm that have been cleared.
 It shows the status it had before clearance.
 Only the last status per alarm is